How QA ensures that contact forms won't block you from clients

 In addition to all of the testing activities we mentioned above, depending on the specific type of a form and the needs of the client, we also conduct additional types of testing accessibility, security and usability.
 They consist of specific activities, and you can learn more about them on our page about Quality Assurance.

-Contact form is one of the most important elements on the website
+The contact form is one of the most important elements of the website

-Contact form represents one of your first touchpoints with a potential customer — and it’s all about maximizing user experience.
-The less effort they have to take to go through the process of filling the form, the happier they will be and higher will be the rate of completion.
+The contact form represents one of your first touchpoints with a potential customer — and it’s all about maximizing user experience.
+The less effort they have to take to go through the process of filling out the form, the happier they will be and the higher will be the rate of completion.

 Within the Quality Assurance team, we always like to say that the point when users make a really strong opinion of you is when they try to reach you — that is the point when you are most relevant to them.
 And that is why we place such a strong emphasis on making sure that every aspect of a contact form performs flawlessly.